 Access to specific documents will only be made available to you via the document portal when you have requested access.
-At any time you may request for the removal of documents or information stored on your document portal account.
+At any time, you may request for the removal of documents or information stored on your document portal account.

 Your Fox and Thomas Document Portal account is provided for your benefit.
 It is your responsibility to ensure your email address and login information is secure and only accessible by you alone.
-If you have reason to believe your document portal account has been tampered with by a third party, please contact us immediately to temporarily suspend your account until its security can be confirmed.
+If you have reason to believe your document portal account has been compromised by a third party, please contact us immediately to temporarily suspend your account until its security can be confirmed.

-We take reasonable steps to hold any hard copy and electronic records of your personal information in a secure manner to ensure that it is protected from misuse, interference and loss, and unauthorised access, modification or disclosure.
+We take reasonable steps to hold hard copy and electronic records of your personal information in a secure manner to ensure that it is protected from misuse, interference and loss, and unauthorised access, modification or disclosure.

 We will destroy or de-identify your personal information once it is no longer needed for a valid purpose or required to be kept by law.

 The purposes for which we collect, hold, use and disclose personal information